-- 1. Lyttelton Port infrastructure is rebuilt and repaired in a timely, efficient and economical manner. - Ngāi Tahu values and aspirations for Whakaraupō/Lyttelton Harbour and in particular for mahinga kai are recognised and advanced through port recovery activities. - The recovery of the Port makes a positive contribution to the recovery of the Lyttelton township and community, by: - Providing safe, convenient and high-quality public access and connections to the waterfront and surrounding areas. - b.
-Improving recreational facilities and opportunities. - Complementing the redevelopment of the Lyttelton town centre. - d.
-Reducing adverse environmental effects of port operations on the township.
+- 1. Lyttelton Port infrastructure is rebuilt and repaired in a timely, efficient and economical manner - Ngāi Tahu values and aspirations for Whakaraupō/Lyttelton Harbour and in particular for mahinga kai are recognised and advanced through port recovery activities - The recovery of the Port makes a positive contribution to the recovery of the Lyttelton township and community, by: - Providing safe, convenient and high quality public access to the waterfront - b.
+Improving recreational facilities and opportunities - c.
+Complementing the redevelopment of the Lyttelton town centre - d.
+Reducing adverse environmental effects of port operations on the township

-- 4. The repair and rebuild of Lyttelton Port's infrastructure enable it to meet current and predicted future demand and increase its resilience. - Lyttelton Port is able to continue to operate safely, efficiently and effectively during recovery and into the future. - Lyttelton Port contributes positively to local economic recovery, and regional and national economic growth. - 7.
+- The repair and rebuild of Lyttelton Port's infrastructure enable it to meet current and predicted future demand and increase its resilience - Lyttelton Port is able to continue to operate safely, efficiently and effectively during recovery and into the future - 6.
+Lyttelton Port contributes positively to local economic recovery, and regional and national economic growth - 7.
 The local and wider transport network is managed to: - a.
-Ensure the safe and efficient transport of freight to and from the Port. - Provide safe routes and a more attractive environment for pedestrians, cyclists and users of public transport in Lyttelton. - Port recovery activities are managed as far as practicable to safeguard the well-being of Whakaraupō/ Lyttelton Harbour and the surrounding harbour communities.
+Ensure the safe and efficient transport of freight to and from the Port - Provide safe routes and a more attractive environment for pedestrians, cyclists and users of public transport in Lyttelton